RatherRude/Elite-Dangerous-AI-Integration/docs/index.md

 1. Try issuing a command to the AI, such as "Retract landing gear."
 2. Observe if the AI performs the action.
+3. Read more about the available commands in the [Actions](./20_actions.md) documentation.

 ??? note "Common Issues"